Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Price: ~$60 | Works with: Alexa (Alexa-required), SmartThings

-The most affordable Energy Star certified smart thermostat guide available.
-No touchscreen — control is via voice or the Alexa app.
-Limited to Alexa ecosystem.
-But if you’re an Alexa household on a tight budget, this is genuinely functional.
-No learning capability, basic scheduling only.
+This is honestly the most affordable Energy Star certified smart thermostat guide you can get your hands on.
+There’s no touchscreen here — you control it either by voice or through the Alexa app.
+It’s definitely limited to the Alexa ecosystem, but if you’re an Alexa household on a tight budget, this one is genuinely functional.
+Just know it doesn’t have learning capabilities; it’s basic scheduling only.

 5. Emerson Sensi Touch 2 — Best Simple Setup